 Cats in good health, but with mild to moderate burns, often go on to make a full recovery.
-Cats with severe burns can also make a full recovery, but this can take a long time over many weeks and months, and is likely to require significant veterinary involvement.
+Cats with severe burns can also make a full recovery, but this can take a long time over many weeks and months, and is likely to require significant veterinary involvement, including surgery.

 Cats with breathing difficulties or heart rhythm abnormalities may deteriorate suddenly during the first few days and have a guarded prognosis.
 They require a high level of care in a veterinary hospital if they are to make a full recovery.

 Cats who present unconscious or in a coma have a guarded to poor prognosis for recovery even with intensive care in a veterinary hospital.